nandinisahu407/Gdsc-Compose-Camp-App/README.md

 ```
 2. Open the project in Android Studio.<br>
-3. Set up Firebase for project and obtain the necessary configuration credentials.<br>
-4. Build and Run the App.
+3. Build and Run the App.